datbayev/algo/README.md

 - [Dynamic Programming](./Dynamic Programming)
 - [Project Euler](./Project Euler)

-All solutions are in Java.
+Most solutions are in Java, some of them are in Python.

 If you find something useful or interesting please feel free to grab, or give me feedback via email: gmegido@gmail.com